hashedalgorithm/draupnir/README.md

   }
 }
 ```
+- **id**: *Required.* A unique identifier for the property.
 - **type**: *Required.* Type of the property.
-It can be one of: 'string', 'number', or 'boolean'.
+It can be one of string literals: 'string', 'number', 'string-array' or 'boolean'.
 - **widget**: Optional.
-Type of widget to be used for rendering the field (It can be one of: 'select', 'checkbox', 'radio', 'email', 'url', 'datepicker', 'text', 'separator', 'heading').
+Type of widget to be used for rendering the field (It can be one of literals: 'select', 'checkbox-group', 'checkbox', 'radio', 'email', 'url', 'datepicker', 'text', 'separator', 'heading').
 - **maximum**: Optional.
 Maximum value allowed for the property (applicable for number, string type).
 - **minimum**: Optional.
 Minimum value allowed for the property (applicable for number, string type).
 - **placeholder**: Optional.
 Placeholder text for the field (applicable for string, number, widgets: select, datepicker, email, url, text).